QUALITY DECLARATION - SUMMARY

 For more information about the sampling errors, please refer to the Technical Note for this release.

-There are established international frameworks or reporting models for the collection of IT and innovation data (i.e. the Organisation for Economic Co-operation and Development (OECD) model questionnaire and OSLO manual respectively).
-The application of these in ABS collections is in the context of the Australian situation and, for some elements, it is not appropriate to adhere to the framework.
-Similarly, suggested question wording has only ever been used as a starting point.
-In this context, where possible these frameworks are used in the BCS.
-However, some compromise with the use of established frameworks and concepts to balance BLD and BCS population estimate requirements with the available resources is also required.
+There are established international frameworks or reporting models for the collection of use of IT and innovation statistics (i.e. the Organisation for Economic Co-operation and Development (OECD) model questionnaire and OSLO manual respectively).
+The application of these in ABS collections is in the context of the Australian situation and, for some elements, it is not appropriate to adhere to the international framework, although they are used, where possible, in the BCS.
+However, some compromise is required to balance BLD and BCS population estimate requirements with the available resources.

 The System of National Accounts and the Australian Accounting Standards are used for directly collected or administrative data as appropriate.
 The survey uses Standard Question Wording (which are used in most ABS economic business-based collections) to collect standard financial data items.
 A core set of characteristics questions have been developed.